 Much collaborative research since 2011 with Assoc.
 Professor Dr. Sam Baroudi, of University of Adelaide's Entrepreneurship, Commercialisation and Innovation Centre (ECIC), to expand body of knowledge of built infrastructure and environment disaster recovery project leadership and management requirements.

 Subject Matter Expert to the Associate Boards of AACE-International, 2007-08.
 Coordinated reciprocity with RICS.
-Coordinated and reviewed many AACE technical publications and the on-line distance learning program via ConstructNET.
-Separately edited AACE-International Professional Practice Guide (PPG) #14 Portfolio and Program Management; authored Recommended Practice (RP) #15R-81 Profitability Methods; contributed to RPs #24R-03 Developing Activity Logic and #30R-03 Implementing Project Constructability.
+Coordinated, reviewed, and edited many AACE technical publications and the on-line distance learning program via ConstructNET.

-Coordinated Pentagon Army Staff actions about requirements and priorities enabling decision-making for U.S. Army weapon systems R&D and Procurement programs, 1986-88.
+Coordinated Pentagon Army Staff actions about requirements and priorities enabling decision-making for U.S. Army weapon systems R&D ($5 billion annual) and Procurement ($20 billion annual) programs, 1987-88.
 Inspected sites and coordinated and recommended actions for NATO (Turkey) logistical-engineer infrastructure O&M and construction programs, 1990-92.
 Deputy District Engineer and Deputy Commander of an Army Engineer District of 900 federal employees, $105 million budget, serving the Cumberland and Tennessee River valleys: mainly directed support activities (contracting, human resources, logistics, resource management, internal review, information management, value engineering, safety, public affairs, and equal employment opportunity); routinely inspected O&M performance at hydropower, natural resources, and lock projects, 1992-95.

-Senior Instructor Team Leader at the U.S. Army Engineer School, 1984-86, involving comprehensive revamp and delivery of a professional course of over 700 contact-hours--scenario-driven and highly integrated--in leadership, personal fitness, engineering, construction management, and military tactics.
+Senior Instructor Team Leader at the U.S. Army Engineer School, 1984-86, involving comprehensive revamp and delivery of a professional course of over 700 contact-hours--scenario-driven and highly integrated--in leadership, personal fitness, civil engineering, construction management, and military tactics.
 Since 1996, developed and delivered a wide range of higher education, post-baccalaureate professional, and industry training courses, including about 20 two- and four-day management and technical seminars.
 Director of an accredited Construction Management program whose student competitive teams repeatedly won national accolades, 2003-05.
 Since 1995, developed and delivered baccalaureate construction courses in methods and materials, equipment management, soils, specifications and contracts, cost estimating, scheduling, project management, site planning, cost engineering, organization productivity, and in business law; developed baccalaureate disaster restoration and reconstruction management courses.
-Taught graduate courses or lectured in academic writing, research design, and logistical management.
-Part-time consultant for Purdue's Technical assistance Program to help Indiana businesses.
+Developed and taught or repeatedly lectured in graduate courses for academic writing, research design, logistical management, and comprehensive construction project management.

 Served in active Army Engineer troop unit leadership roles, 1976-78 (construction and combat heavy), 1979-82 (air assault combat), and 1988-90 (combat and equipment support--largest and most diverse active engineer battalion).